-Enlightenment Now: The Case for Reason, Science, Humanism and Progress By Stephen Pinker • Viking Press • 2018 • 578 pages • $35
+Enlightenment Now: The Case for Reason, Science, Humanism and Progress By Steven Pinker • Viking Press • 2018 • 578 pages • $35

 The bulk of Enlightenment Now’s 500-plus pages is made up of a tour through trends covering global and national progress in health, income, education, violence, rights, norms, the environment, and subjective wellbeing over recent centuries.
 A very partial accounting of the results: A third of children in the richest parts of the world used to die before the age of five, and today that figure is 6 percent in the poorest countries; maternal mortality in the poorest parts of the world is less than a third the rate that the richest experienced two centuries ago.
 The proportion of people killed annually in wars is one-sixth of what it was in the 1970s.
 Literacy has climbed from 12 to 83 percent of the world’s population, and child labor is slowly dying out as schooling becomes universal.